 Before applying for a building permit, you need to appoint a registered building surveyor.
 You apply for a building permit through your building surveyor.

-Your architect or builder can apply for the building permit for you.
+You may appoint an agent to apply for a building permit for you.
 However, you must first authorise them in writing to make the application on your behalf.
 If you have authorised another person to obtain a building permit on your behalf, you should check the relevant documentation and building permit before any work begins.
 You should avoid signing any blank forms authorising others to represent you.

 To apply for a permit, you need to:

 - submit at least three copies of drawings, specifications and allotment plans along with the completed application form and other prescribed information

 - pay the building permit levy yourself or through a person authorised to do so.